TwelfthDoctor1/OLEHandler/README.md

 By default, just executing the file should open up the GUI.

 To use CLI, follow the command above to use it.

+## Compiling

+Required Modules (Modules not required in Python):
+* PyQt5
+* PyQt5-tools (Only needed if altering UI, requires Python 3.9 or lower)
+* PyInstaller

+As the compilation method makes use of the specified installed Python Version (not the VirtualEnv, I think) you should also install the modules on that version using pip besides installing on the VirtualEnv.

+To compile, run Compile_OLE.py.
+For macOS, the python file will run a command to compile.
+As for Windows, compilation occurs through a Batch Command File.